 What are the implications of state and local taxes?

-A business held in corporate form can be acquired in one of two ways, by acquiring stock or acquiring assets.
-In either case, the transaction can be nontaxable, partly taxable, or fully taxable to the sellers.
+There are two ways to acquire a business held in corporate form – by acquiring either its stock or assets.
+The transaction can be nontaxable, partly taxable, or fully taxable to the sellers.